 Two no-fault grounds exist in Pennsylvania.
 To obtain a divorce by mutual consent, both parties must agree the marriage is irretrievably broken and wait 90 days after the divorce action is served on the other side.
-The other no-fault divorce is a two-year separation, in which one party does not consent to the divorce and the parties have lived apart for at least two years.
-Less common is a divorce on fault grounds, which include desertion, adultery, endangerment, "cruel and barbarous treatment," one spouse's imprisonment for at least two years or for "indignities."
+The other no-fault divorce is a separation in which one party does not consent to the divorce and the parties have lived apart for a certain period of time.
+For divorces in which separation occurred prior to December of 2016, there is a two-year separation divorce, and for those who separated after December of 2016 there is a one-year separation divorce.
+Less common is a divorce on fault grounds, which include desertion, adultery, endangerment, “cruel and barbarous treatment,” one spouse’s imprisonment for at least two years or for “indignities.”

 For a consensual no-fault divorce, the couple must agree to a Property Settlement Agreement if there are assets or issues of alimony.
 This agreement will divide the marital property according to a mutually negotiated settlement and award or waive alimony.
 The agreement may also lay out custody and child support, or these can be left to separate agreements or to court.
 Custody and support in Pennsylvania are not necessary to resolve before a divorce is granted.
 If there are no assets and no issues of alimony, you will not need an agreement just the divorce.